jonasbergqvist/saas-cms-visual-builder-workshop/README-x10-Create-element-component.md

 # 10. Add SimpleElementComponent
 Each element that we create should have one React component in out application.
 We only have one element right now, so we will only create one more component named 'SimpleElementComponent.tsx"

+You can use the branch the branch "step-3-create-experience-component" as a starting point for this part, if you haven't completed part 9.

+The branch "step-4-create-simple-element-component" contains the solution for this part (10).

+## 10.1 Create 'element' folder
-## 10.1 Create folder 'element' under 'components'
+Create folder 'element' under 'components'
 ![image](https://github.com/user-attachments/assets/6b3c248a-eef7-4765-9e3e-27ceeb0e1381)

+## 10.2 Create 'SimpleElementComponent.tsx'
-## 10.2 Create a new file named 'SimpleElementComponent.tsx' under 'element' folder
+Create a new file named 'SimpleElementComponent.tsx' under 'element' folder
 ![image](https://github.com/user-attachments/assets/58fdadd4-9276-40be-a8f0-55ea6637f91c)

-## 10.3 Add skeleton into SimpleElementComponent.tsx
+## 10.3 Add skeleton for SimpleElementComponent.tsx

       import { FragmentType, useFragment, graphql } from '@/graphql'